GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation

 \paragraph{Sensitivity to tuning:} Across nearly all evaluated methods, performance is highly sensitive to parameter choices, and many methods are susceptible to overtuning to specific motion profiles, sensor characteristics, or environments.
 In practice, this results in significant performance variability when transferring a configuration between missions, even within the same platform and sensor suite.
 Notably, this sensitivity is not limited to complex pipelines with many hyperparameters: methods marketed as simple, robust, or adaptive, and often described as approaches that ``just work,'' also exhibit substantial performance swings under modest changes in conditions (e.g., dynamics, lighting, scene structure) or when default settings are used.
 Overall, our analysis suggests that there is still room for methods that are truly adaptive to the environments in which they are deployed.

 \paragraph{Technical depth and extendability:} There is a corpus of open-source methods that build on top of cornerstone works such as Fast-LIO2~\citep{fastlio2}, DLIO~\citep{dlio}, Vins-Mono~\citep{vinsmono}, and LOAM~\citep{loam}.
-Unfortunately, many works that build upon these solutions fail to follow up on code quality and implementation, making it increasingly difficult to assess their correctness.
-Furthermore, as the codebase grows, complexity and now-obsolete parts are retained, leading to misconceptions about what the framework actually does.
+In several cases, inherited implementation complexity and legacy components make it difficult to assess which algorithmic elements are active in a given configuration.
+This complicates third-party evaluation and motivates careful reporting of configuration choices alongside numerical results.